telerik/winforms-docs/datalayout/properties-events-and-attributes.md

 ## Properties

-* __DataSource__: Through this property user can set the business object or a collection of objects that should be editing.
+* __DataSource__: Through this property user can set the business object or a collection of objects that should be edited.
 When this property is set __RadDataLayout__ generates editors for each public property which does not have its __Browsable__ attribute set to *false.*

 * __ColumnCount__: Controls the amount of columns that __RadDataLayout__ will use to arrange generated controls.
-Default value is 1.
+Default value is one.

 * __FlowDirection__: Defines the direction the editors will be generated.